Contact Information Contact Information

 - How do I report a violation?

 Please do not call 911 to report violations of this emergency rule.
-You can report suspected violations of this emergency rule at www.fcgov.com/accessfortcollins or by calling (970)-416-2200.
+Concerns about businesses not enforcing the mask requirement can be submitted to Larimer County Health.
+You can also report suspected violations of this emergency rule at www.fcgov.com/accessfortcollins or by calling (970)-416-2200.